MattParkerDev/MatthewParkerDev/src/MattParkerDev.WebUI/wwwroot/_blogs/wip/wip.md

 This is not something you need to ask your boss - "Is it okay if I don't ship shit today?"
 As software developers, we are hired as professionals in our field - we are the experts.\
-This is expected of you, and it's a hill you must die on.
+This is expected of you, and it is a hill you must die on.

 We must not violate this rule to meet deadlines or pressure from business.

 #### 2. Always be ready

-We will always be ready
-// Sprint length\
+Consider the typical 2 week sprint.
+What is supposed to be done every 2 weeks?
+What should the status of your work be? `❌Done` `✅Deployable`.
+That does not necessarily mean you will deploy it, but that you and the team are satisfied that the code you have produced is **deployable**.

-// Code should always be deployable
+> Code should always be deployable

-What is your sprint size?
+At the end of every sprint, you will always be ready.

 #### 3. Stable Productivity

-greenfield - no code - how fast can you go? - business asks for a feature, yeah I can do that in a week.
+Consider a greenfield project - how fast can you write code? 🔥💻
+Business asks for a feature, you tell them it will take a week.
+A week later, all done.

-Week later, all done.
-Fast forward a year - a new feature takes 6 months.
+Fast forward a year, and it now takes 6 months to produce a new feature.

-You will produce features just as fast a year from now, as you did today.
-You will not slow down based on the mess you made, because you're not going to make the mess.
+This is unacceptable - you will produce features just as fast a year from now, as you did today.
+You will not slow down based on a mess you made, because you will not make the mess.

-We will not go fast if that will cause us to go slow later.
+> We will not go fast if that will cause us to go slow later.

 #### 4. Inexpensive Adaptability

-Simple to change
-WIP
+The software ought to be easy to change.
+The business should not find it expensive to adapt the system to new requirements.

+We are writing software, not hardware.

+✅ **Soft**ware => soft => easy to change.

+❌ **Hard**ware => hard => hard to change.

 #### 5. Continuous Improvement

-Code gets cleaner with time
-designs improve with time
+I expect that the code gets cleaner with time, that designs improve with time.

-every system should be getting better, not worse.
+Every system should be getting better, not worse.

-Boyscout rule: every time you check in a module, you check it in cleaner than you checked it out.
+> Boyscout rule: every time you check in a module, you check it in cleaner
+> than you checked it out.

 #### 6. Fearless Competence

+You must not fear your code.

 If you fear it, you cannot clean it.
 If you cannot clean it, it rots.
-Extremely irresponsible to have lost control of the thing we created, to the extent that we fear any action towards it.
+IT is extremely irresponsible to have lost control of the thing we created, to the extent that we fear any action towards it.
-Green button - unit testing.

-Systems that don't have tests, weren't designed to be tested.
+If only there was a big button I could push after changing code that lights up green if the code isn't broken, and I could be confident checking in changes.
+Well there is - unit testing!

 What is the right level of code test coverage?
-100% is the only reasonable answer, Bob explains, but it is also unachievable.
+100% is the only reasonable answer, but it is also unachievable.
 You will never get to 100%.
-But we are used to asymtotpic goals!
+But we are used to asymptotic goals!
 Keep pushing to get the number higher.
-By increasing that number, you get to a point where when you push the button, you are able to trust the green light that comes on.
+By increasing that number, you get closer to trusting the green light when you push the button

-WIP 36:39
+> Systems that don't have tests, weren't designed to be tested.

 #### 7. Extreme Quality

-With that green button, extreme quality is expected.
+With that green light, extreme quality is expected.

 I expect that the sofware is going to work consistently release after release.
 I don't expect lots of problems and crashes and data corruption.
 Perhaps the occasional bug once in a while, but when they do occur, I expect them to be tracked down quickly to be resolved appropriately.

-Robert speaks about using JIRA etc, to track bugs, and that the norm has become - a lot of bugs.
+Nowadays companies use software like JIRA to keep track of bugs.
+You may have a hundred or more bugs in your backlog, and this has become the norm.

 We should not have many bugs.

 #### 8. QA will find nothing